Beyond the Mayflower

 The Pilgrims from Nottinghamshire were part of a history that is more than the Mayflower.
 By understanding the wider history of religious dissent, we can explore issues of equality and freedom today.

-Six exhibition boards will be on display in the Gallery, detailing aspects of religious history and tolerance.
+Six exhibition boards were on display in the Gallery, detailing aspects of religious history and tolerance.

 The 'Pilgrim Father' William Brewster of Scrooby, and Thomas Helwys of Broxtowe, founder of the Baptist Church, found themselves in trouble for their failure to comply with the established Church.
 The original Presentment Bills made by the churchwardens of their parishes, naming them as dissenters, have survived in the Archive of the Archdeaconry of Nottingham.